mvolkmann/blog/src/alpine.md

 is an Alpine plugin that
 "enables your HTML elements to request remote content from your server."
-It provides functionality that is similar to {% aTargetBlank "https://htmx.org", "HTMX" %}, but is simpler and provides fewer features.
+It provides functionality that is similar to {% aTargetBlank "https://htmx.org", "htmx" %}, but is simpler and provides fewer features.

 Alpine AJAX was not created by the team that created Alpine.